Maximon9/mechcommit/README.md

 # MechCommit Extension

-First off, huge props to safdar-azeem on github for leading me in the right direction.
+First off, huge props to safdar-azeem on github for leading me in the right direction to build this extension.
+[Here's his github](https://github.com/safdar-azeem) and the [repo that helped me build this](https://github.com/safdar-azeem/auto-commit-master).

 This extension tries to make commiting way more easily.
 It auto generates messages and then automatically commits.

 ## Features